-The Kenneth Scott Latourette Library serves Providence Christian College, INSIGHT (Intensive Study of Integrated Global History and Theology), and William Carey International University.
-Latourette Library has a collection of 51,000 books and 40 periodical subscriptions.
+The Ten Boom Library has a collection of 51,000 books and 40 periodical subscriptions.
 The library has many resources for cultural studies, some of which are not commonly found in other libraries.
 This collection is augmented by an additional 8,300 online periodicals (over 4,600 full text), over 70,000 electronic books, inter-library loan service, and several cooperative borrowing agreements with nearby libraries.
-The on-campus library has four dedicated computer stations and wireless Internet access.
+The on-campus library has dedicated computer stations and wireless Internet access.

 Library materials may be checked out using Providence student ID.
 Electronic access is available both on campus and remotely.
+The reference room and circulation desk can be found on the second floor of Witherspoon Hall, while the stacks can be found in the basement of Witherspoon Hall.